Layan002/AI-task4-joint_state_publisher-ROS-/README.md

 > While using SolidWorks assembly it is important NOT changing the joints and links limits after subpressing the mates, otherwise, errors will raise.

 > [!CAUTION]
-> Check how I put the first part "Base" in the trpubleshooting of " Reference Sketch does not exist".
+> Check how I put the first part "Base" in the troubleshooting of " Reference Sketch does not exist".

 ### Install ROS and Necessary Packages